Where Dominica’s Past Still Breathes

 The Rise & Fall of Sugar — and Belfast’s Survival

-But by the 1830s — following emancipation — sugar began to collapse across the island.
+By the 1830s — following emancipation — sugar began to collapse across the island.

 Belfast did not.